smcpeak/smflex/flex.md

-The *definitions* section contains declarations of simple *name* definitions to simplify the scanner specification, and declarations of *start conditions,* which are explained in a later section.
+The *definitions* section contains declarations of simple *name* definitions to simplify the scanner specification, and declarations of *start conditions*, which are explained in a later section.

 Name definitions have the form: